top of page

 picture of Cheyanne Flerx

-Cheyanne Flerx is the owner and founder of Hey Cheyanne, LLC.
+Cheyanne Lovan is the owner and founder of Hey Cheyanne, LLC.

 She is a former veterinary assistant turned veterinary social media coach and educator on a mission to use her experience and knowledge to help veterinary teams genuinely understand and use social media to market their practices.